Richard Raši: Minister of Health

 Raši was appointed as Minister of Health on 3 June 2008, by president Ivan Gasparovic.
 This happened the same day as his predecessor Ivan Valentovič resigned.
 Valentovič had long been under severe pressure to resign over his handling of the controversial health insurance reform as well as the general state of the Slovak health system.
 Robert Fico sacked Raši due to their strained relationships, but rejected it.

 After Raši assumed the post, he inherited a department under heavy public scrutiny, and was criticized for his lack of political experience.
 Opposition MP Viliam Novotny from the Slovak Democratic and Christian Union – Democratic Party called him a "puppet in the hands of Fico and Paska", referring to prime minister Fico, and the speaker of parliament Pavol Paska, both senior figures within the Smer-SD party.

 During Raši's two-year tenure as minister he set out on continuing his predecessors attempt to reform the country's health insurance sector.
 He also launched a campaign of aggressive legislation aimed at improving the public health.
 One example being increasing taxes on products with high amounts of sugar, or otherwise unhealthy products.

 Member of Parliament

-While serving as government minister of health, he also stood as Smer-SD's candidate for a parliamentary seat in the 2010 Slovak parliamentary election from his native district of Kosice.
-In a fortunate turn of events, he ended up gaining the seat but the ministers post due to Smer-SD losing the election.
+While serving as government minister of health, he also stood as Smer-SD's candidate for a parliamentary seat in the 2010 Slovak parliamentary election.
+In a fortunate turn of events, he ended up gaining the seat but lost the ministers post due to Smer-SD losing the election.